RyanFleck/Manuals/content/languages/clj.md

 customized solutions and individualism.
 A solo developer now has the power to bend and flex reality to his whims.
 The drawback is that this causes fewer common tools to emerge - developers can just build them themselves fairly easily, leading to a divergence of methods.
+Why share when it's so easy just to write your own stuff?

 {{< figure src="/images/SymbolicsKB.jpg" caption="<span class=\"figure-number\">Figure 1: </span>An old **Symbolics** keyboard built for editing LISP" >}}